-Members of affiliated societies have access to the knowledge resources and networking opportunities of SWS, although the specifics are outlined for each MOU.
+Members of affiliated societies have access to the knowledge resources and networking opportunities of SWS, although the specifics are outlined in each MOU.

-- 1. Members of affiliated societies receive the SWS Newsletter and have immediate access to the latest issue of SWS' online journal, Wetland Science and Practice. - 2.
-Members of affiliated societies have immediate access to SWS webinars - 3.
-Members of affiliated societies pay SWS-member registration fees at SWS annual and SWS chapter meetings. - 4.
+- 1. Members of affiliated societies are eligible to receive digital versions of the SWS Newsletter and the latest issue of SWS' online journal, Wetland Science and Practice. - 2.
+Members of affiliated societies have immediate access to SWS webinars. - 3.
+Members of affiliated societies are eligible to pay SWS-member registration fees at SWS annual and SWS chapter meetings. - 4.
 Affiliated societies can promote meetings and other activities through the SWS website and Newsletters.